 • Break-out rooms rooms where people can work in small groups without being distracted, and a dining room (or designated room) for meals that’s not the main meeting room.
 Lounge areas for a casual, comfortable change-of-scenery.
 Nature nearby, for perspective-building views and incubative walks.
 It also helps to have a good bar for informal idea generation.
 Best case scenario: we’re the only event at the venue, so we can take it over every corner.

 • Color, warmth and toys.
 Even with our rearrangements, a meeting room can still feel cold.
-So we bring colored pens and post-its, small toys for the tables.
-Sometimes we’ll set up a few guitars and a drum set, or guitar-hero – among other games – ready to go on our Wii station.
+So we bring colored pens and post-its, small fiddle toys for the tables.
+Sometimes we’ll even set up a few guitars and a drum set, or guitar-hero – among other games – ready to go on a Wii station.
 We have a number of electronic cars, helicopters and hovering machines to distract and delight people during breaks.
 The objective of these “foolish” accessories is to create an environment where people want to play.
-We’ve found that fiddling with toys sometimes helps put people in the mood to play with ideas and concepts.
+We’ve found that fiddling with toys sometimes helps put people in the mood to play.

 Where you meet sets the mood for your meeting, which is why the space matters.
 Put people in the same old meeting room and the chances of getting the same old meeting output are pretty good.
 If it’s a big open room with an inviting seating plan around Arthurian round tables, with long walls of white paper ready to receive hundreds of colorful ideas, it sets an entirely different tone than immovable chairs lined tight and facing forward.
 If you want to make room for innovation, you have to make the room the kind of place that will invite it.

 Why the round tables?
 Research on curvilinear furniture on people’s emotions.
 Ten tips to make your environment more creative.
 The meeting room of the future.
 The psychology of high ceilings.
 An inventory of research studies about play.